tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 From your home directory (denoted by the `~` in your prompt), you want to navigate to the directory containing your `manage.py` and `populate_rango.py` scripts.
 Following the instructions we provided earlier in the book, this would be located at `~/tango_with_django_project/` -- the directory that you just cloned.
 If you chose to follow a different structure, navigate to the location where these files are stored.

 T> ### How do I navigate?
 T> In a Bash terminal, you can change the directory with the `cd` command, followed by the path you wish to change to.
-In this instance you would issue the command `cd ~/tango_with_django_project/`.
+In this instance, you would issue the command `cd ~/tango_with_django_project/`.
 T>
 T> Note that when you change directory, your prompt will change to reflect your *present working directory.* `~ $` would change to `~/tango_with_django_project $`, for instance.